Welcome to Throop Hollow Farm Campsite

 Further on is Portland with its magnificent coastline and rugged cliffs, and the famous Portland Bill lighthouse.
 See the Olympic rings at the top of the hill for a great photo opportunity with the vista of Chesil Beach in the background.

-Back at Throop Hollow Farm, at the weekend we often have live entertainment, maybe a duo, a live band, or a magician to while away the evening.
-You may also enjoy a local cider!
+Back at Throop Hollow Farm, at the weekend we often have live entertainment, maybe a duo, a live band, or a magician to while away the evening (details are on our News page).
+You may also enjoy a local cider in our Licenced Cider barn!

 Farmer Philip also runs regular tractor and trailer rides around the farm where you can learn about farm life, meet some of the animals and take some beautiful photos.
 This is offered daily for a donation to our local cancer charity…which last year helped us raise an astonishing £11,000